Empowering Website Operations Across ASEAN With AI And Teamwork

 -

-Web Production Agency (Japan): "Centralized feedback management accelerated delivery times by roughly
+Web Production Agency (Japan):“Centralized feedback management accelerated delivery times by roughly 30%.”

-E-commerce Company (Japan): "By linking with an analytics tool, we identified key improvement areas instantly-our conversion rate increased by
+E-commerce Company (Japan):“By linking with an analytics tool, we identified key improvement areas instantly-our conversion rate increased by over 20%.”

 “Website operations shouldn't be about chasing scattered messages-it should be about generating results that matter.
 With MONJI+, we unify feedback, workflow, and analytics, while AI suggests the next strategic move.
 Our mission is to help ASEAN teams reach outcomes faster and more reliably.”